OlaYZen/MSI-Downloader/README.md

 - `logFormat`: A string defining the format of the log(s) file(s).
 The default format is `log`.
 - `logDateFormat`: A string defining the format of timestamps in logs.
 The default format is `dd/MM/yyyy HH:mm:ss`.
 - `clearLogs`: A boolean flag to enable clearing of the log(s) file(s).
 This will clear the content inside of the log file(s).

+#### Template options:
+---
+- `templateFolderNameRegular`: A string defining the name of the regular GoogleChrome template folder name.
+- `templateFolderNameForced`: A string defining the name of the forced Google Chrome template folder name.
+- `templateFolderName`: A string defining the name of Amazon WorkSpaces template folder name.

 ### Date Configuration
 ---